I Believe I Can Fly: Other performances

 Kelly performed this song at the 40th Annual Grammy Awards.

 In The TP-2.com Tour, Kelly performed a 10-minute long remix of "I Believe I Can Fly," which included dialogue from a priest, Kelly's mother, and God as characters.
 The remix was later featured on the bootleg release Loveland.

 STS-122 crew heard this song on flight day 10 as a wake up call.

 Since its release, it has become commonly associated with the NBA, most notably with Michael Jordan.
 The song also played at the conclusion of NBC's broadcast of the 1997 NBA Finals.

 In addition to the NBA, the song also found use at other sporting events, most notably at Major League Baseball's New York Yankees home games during their four consecutive World Series runs from 1998 to 2001, the first three of which they won.
+Also was used in the NFL for the Atlanta Falcons during their pregame in the late 1990s - early 2000s.

 A version of the song, recorded by the Halifax community choir, was used as the backing track to a 2012 UK TV advertisement for the Halifax Bank.

 On October 13, 2012, when the Space Shuttle Endeavour was being transferred from Los Angeles International Airport to the California Science Center through the streets of Los Angeles, the recording was played as the shuttle left The Forum, and the song was performed live by James Ingram later that day at Debbie Allen's live show celebrating the Endeavour's arrival at the corner of Crenshaw Blvd and Martin Luther King Blvd.
 (The shuttle was delayed over five hours in arriving there; to keep the crowd entertained, the performance went on only slightly delayed.)